shashikantdev3/parking-booking-backend/README.md

-Certainly!
-Here's an example of a README.md file for the parking-booking-backend repository:

 # Parking Booking Backend

 The Parking Booking Backend repository contains the backend codebase for the Parking Booking website, which handles server-side logic, database operations, and API endpoints for the parking booking system.